Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 The bias drift gradients of the mode switching can be visualized in Figure \ref{fig:dark switching}.
 This figure shows the image profile along the x-pixel axis binned along the full y-axis of the first row of cells.
 The raw data is shown, illustrating the positional dependence the dark signal has on the image values.
 In addition, both the correct B-mode dark and incorrect A-mode dark have been applied to this image, showing that although both correct the bulk of the dark signal, using the incorrect mode creates larger intensity gradients.

-After 2011-05-01, the two-mode behavior of the dark disappears, and is replaced with a slow observation date dependent drift in the magnitude of the gradient.
-This drift is sufficiently slow that we have modeled it using three observation date independent dark model for different date ranges.
+After 2011-05-01, the two-mode behavior of the dark disappears, and is replaced with a slow observation-date-dependent drift in the magnitude of the gradient.
+This drift is sufficiently slow that we have modeled it by generating models for different date ranges.
 These darks cover the range from 2011-05-01 to 2011-08-01, 2011-08-01 to 2011-11-01, and 2011-11-01 and on.
 The reason for this time evolution is unknown, but as it is correctable with a small number of dark models, this does not significantly impact detrending.